-The nesting population of turtles in the Cayman Islands is critically small so every nest counts!
-Through over 20 years of population monitoring, Department of Environment (DoE) has identified artificial lighting on Cayman’s beaches as one of the greatest threats to the survival of sea turtle nesting populations.
+The nesting population of turtles in the Cayman Islands is critically small so every single nest counts!
+Through over 25 years of population monitoring, Department of Environment (DoE) has identified artificial lighting on Cayman’s beaches as one of the greatest threats to the survival of sea turtle nesting populations.
 Bright lights on the beach can deter female turtles from nesting and cause baby turtles to crawl away from the sea, where they die from dehydration, exhaustion, predators or vehicles.

 When installed correctly, turtle friendly lighting is a proven solution.
 This lighting is specifically designed to meet the needs of beachfront property owners without impacting sea turtles.
 As turtle friendly lighting is a legal requirement in Florida, these methods are widely field-tested.
-Turtle friendly lighting does not mean that properties must be dark – instead, lights with an amber wavelength resembling candlelight can be utilised, as this wavelength is least attractive to hatchling turtles, and lights can be directed to illuminate only areas of the property that are used by residents (rather than shining inefficiently into the sky and toward the beach).
+Turtle friendly lighting does not mean that properties must be dark – instead, lights with an amber wavelength resembling candlelight can be utilised, as this wavelength is least attractive to hatchling turtles, and lights are directed to illuminate only areas of the property that are used by residents (rather than shining inefficiently into the sky and toward the beach).
 Today’s sea turtle friendly fixtures are resistant to corrosion and designed to withstand the challenges of being used on beachfront properties.
 These fixtures also utilize energy-efficient LED bulbs, which offer cost savings over the life of the bulb.
 Studies also show that turtle friendly lighting does not compromise security.

 To address the threat posed by artificial lighting on the highest density nesting beaches, the DoE applied for money from the Environmental Protection Fund (EPF) for a Turtle Friendly Lighting Retrofit Project in critical habitat for sea turtle nesting.